lxndrblz/forensics.im/content/blog/installing-forensicsim-module.md

 * Copy the `ms_teams_parser.exe` and the `Forensicsim_Parser.py` to the `forensicsim` directory.
 * Restart *Autopsy* to activate the module.

-You can test verify that the module has installed successfully by performing the following steps:
+You can test verify that the module has been installed successfully by performing the following steps:
 * Start Autopsy.
 * Open/Create a case and add a source.
-* You will find the added modules under the menu Tools-> Run Ingest Modules -> Name of the Data Source.
+* You will find the added modules under the menu Tools -> Run Ingest Modules -> Name of the Data Source.